 It was a fabulous night meeting so many nice people and seeing the shell piles on the Sanibel side again.

-Thank you Donnie (the cone man) for letting me know I needed to get down to Blind Pass to see this!
-Yes!
-I needed a break from that stupid camera any way.
+I needed a break from that stupid cameraany way.
 No, I didn’t take any of theses photos with the J1 and by the word “stupid”, I think you can tell I’m still frustrated with it ;( .
 Anyway, I took a quick little video with my trusted little Panasonic DMC-ZS6 to pan the beach to show you exactly what it looked like and how the beach has changed…. yet again.
 Oh, and sorry about the sound.
 The wind noise is horrible but oh well, I just wanted y’all to see it any way.

 UPDATE!
 Set your DVRs and Tivos for Sunday morning!!!